dvcorreia/ac2-detpic-pcb-shield/README.md

 To do so, open a [pull request](https://help.github.com/en/articles/about-pull-requests).
 Make sure to follow the organization structure already implemented.
 Don't forget to add a README with usefull information.
 Check the one in _20182019-TH_ project directory has an example.

+## License & Copyright

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+_Copyright 2019 Diogo Correia_